 C-section, cesarean section, or belly birth — however you relate to it — can be planned or unplanned.
-During the C-section, your doctor makes an incision into the skin, through the fat cells and connective tissue, and then into the abdominal cavity.
-Your doctor then spreads the abdominal muscles apart and moves the bladder out of the way to reach the uterus.
-Then, they make an incision into the uterus, and your baby is guided out.
-Shortly after your baby is delivered, your birthing team removes the placenta.
-The uterus is then stitched up, and they stitch up your connective tissue, abdominals, and skin to varying degrees.
-C-sections require a lot of layers of sutures, which can lead to the formation of scar tissue.2
+During a C-section, your doctor makes an incision into the skin, through the fat cells and connective tissue, and into the abdominal cavity.
+The abdominal muscles are gently separated, the bladder is moved out of the way, and an incision is made into the uterus so your baby can be guided out.

-The first week after your C-section, you can expect to feel some numbness and soreness at the incision site.
+During the first week after your C-section, you can expect to feel some numbness and soreness at the incision site.
 It’s normal for your scar to be slightly raised, puffy, and even darker than your normal skin tone, so don’t be alarmed.
 Generally, your doctor will watch your healing process and give at-home care instructions to ensure your wound heals properly.3 They may also recommend some of these C-section recovery must-haves.
-When coughing, sneezing, or laughing, make sure to support the incision site by bracing your abs (imagine pulling your belly button to your spine).
-You can also apply gentle pressure to the incision site with your hand.

 For the first few weeks after giving birth, you’ll have a vaginal discharge called lochia.
 Lochia consists of blood, bacteria, sloughed-off tissue from the lining of your uterus, and normal bleeding.
 This is true for women who deliver by C-section or vaginally.
 The discharge will be bright red for the first couple of days.1 You might also have some gas pain and bloating during the first two days.
 Gas tends to build up because the intestines are sluggish after surgery.
 Getting up and moving around will help your digestive system get going again.3,4